kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 bash -c "$(curl https://get.kuzzle.io/)"
 ```

 This command downloads and executes the installation script.
-The script checks the system for a set of prerequisites and installs any necessary tools, like Docker or Docker Compose.
+The script checks the system for a set of prerequisites, like Docker or Docker Compose.
+If something's missing, the script will give you some hints on how to install them.
 When the installation is complete it will automatically run Kuzzle.

 <div class="alert alert-info">
 There are also more <a href="{{ site_base_path }}guide/1/essentials/installing-kuzzle/">alternative ways</a> to install Kuzzle.